Sharannya340/the-walking-hand/README.md

 **Response:**
 `[We are designing this project as if we are a small creative studio making an interactive experience for people of all age groups to enjoy.]`

+NEW- `[We are designing this project as if we are a small creative studio making a playable interactive game for teens, classmates, and exhibition visitors.]`

 ---